Office Space Planning Guidelines to Maximize Your Workspace

 The office layout should support the type of work being done.
 For example, if you have a lot of employees who work on computers, you'll want to make sure they have enough space and that the layout allows for easy movement between desks.

-If your team needs to collaborate frequently, you'll want to create a space that encourages that, such as by having meeting rooms and breakout areas.
+If your team needs to collaborate frequently, you'll want to create an environment that encourages that, such as by having meeting rooms and breakout areas.
 And if you have staff who are frequently on the phone, you'll want to make sure they have enough space and privacy to do their work without disturbing others.

 Maximizing the Use of Natural Light and Fresh Air